[WATCH] COVID-19 briefing: First case of Indian variant found in Malta

 Gauci also announced that Malta had registered its first case of the Delta variant (Indian) on the island.
 She added that more information would be given at a later date.

-The 7-day moving average is five cases, and the average age of the cases founds was 32 years.
+The 7-day moving average is five cases, and the average age of the cases found was 32 years.

 Gauci said the majority of cases were sporadic.
 10 cases are from households, seven cases were imported, and four cases resulted from social gatherings.